discordjs/discord.js/docs/docs_client.rst

 serverMemberUpdated
 ~~~~~~~~~~~~~~~~~~~

 Emitted when a member in a server is updated.
-Supplies a Server_ object and a User_ object.
+Supplies 2 User_ objects, the first being the new, updated user, the second being the old one.

 presence
 ~~~~~~~~